RETURN TO:

 All of Bennington's participating navy pilots flew SB2C Helldivers and received Navy Crosses.

-Her lone Marine pilot who got airborne that day, flew a Corsair (combination fighter/ bomber - with bomb), and also received a Navy Cross.
+Her lone Marine pilot who got airborne that day, flew a Corsair (combination fighter/ bomber - with bomb),

-The following information is from two seperately dated lists of VB82 structure, one dated 31 March 1945 and the other dated (5 May 1945).
+The following information is from two seperately dated lists of VB82 structure,

 John Haack, navy hist. -neph. of Ens.
 Jack Carl Fuller